6th Partner Meeting in Cork, Ireland

 Storm Babet´s effects on Midleton

-The FlashFloodBreaker partnership visited location in Midleton where the flooding impact were experienced.
-Learn more about the site visit of Midleton.
+The FlashFloodBreaker partnership visited the location in Midleton where the flooding impact was experienced.